Plasnewydd

-Plasnewydd (meaning New Manor or New Place in English) is an electoral ward (and formerly the name of a community) of Cardiff, Wales.
-It falls within the parliamentary constituency of Cardiff Central.
+Plasnewydd (meaning New Manor or New Place) is an electoral ward (and formerly the name of a community) of Cardiff, Wales.
+It is within the UK parliamentary constituency of Cardiff East and Senedd constituency of Cardiff Central.
 It is bounded by the electoral wards of Cyncoed (Roath Park) to the north; Penylan to the northeast; Adamsdown (main Newport Road) to the southwest; and Cathays (Cardiff to Caerphilly railway) to the west.
 It covers what is now the community of Roath.

 The ward population taken at the 2011 census was 18,166.

 History

 Plasnewydd takes its name from a 17th century house called "The New Place", originally a home of Edwards Richard and, in 1890, given to the local people.
 It later became the Mackintosh Community Centre.
 Roath and Plasnewydd were absorbed into Cardiff in 1875.
 The main road through the village, Castle Road, was renamed City Road in 1905 to mark Cardiff's new city status.

 Plasnewydd was previously the name of the Roath community until the Boundary Commission renamed it in the 2010s.